Background

 - Upgrading the UI from Salesforce’s Classic interface to the current Lightning Design System.

-- Help our users quickly find the objects they are looking for on the Custom Report Types landing page.
+- Help our users to quickly find the objects they are looking for on the Custom Report Types landing page.

 - Introduce more context and details about the objects and object relationships throughout the custom report type creation process.